JonKragskow/CIFDB/README.md

 # CIFDB
-A set of programs designed to create a personal bank of CIFs for a research group.
+A set of programs designed to create a database of CIF cell parameters in the form of a human-readable text file for a research group or individual.
+The interface to the program is the command line (terminal or cmd).

                                                     kragskow.com/cifdb

 .exe files are for windows